erriapo/aws-assumerole-in-terraform/index.md

 }
 ```

 Unfortunately this does not work.
-And here are the tickets submitted open for this problem.
+And a few tickets have been open for this problem.

 * [#472](https://github.com/terraform-providers/terraform-provider-aws/issues/472)
 * [#2420](https://github.com/terraform-providers/terraform-provider-aws/issues/2420)